The Safest and Most Dangerous Places in Brooklyn, CT: Crime Maps and Statistics

 Is Brooklyn, CT Safe?

-The B grade indicates that the rate of crime is slightly lower than that of the average US city.
-Brooklyn ranks in the 66th percentile for safety, meaning it is safer than 66% of cities but less safe than 34%.
-This analysis applies only to Brooklyn's official city boundaries.
+The B overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Brooklyn's combined rate is slightly lower than the norm.
+Brooklyn sits in the 66th percentile, ahead of 66% of cities and behind 34%.
+The grade covers only Brooklyn's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Brooklyn is 19.24 per 1,000 residents in the typical year.
-Brooklyn Residents generally consider the northwest part of the city to be the safest.
-Your chance of being a victim of crime in Brooklyn varies by neighborhood - ranging from 1 in 33 in the northeast neighborhoods to 1 in 85 in the northwest.
+The overall crime rate in Brooklyn is 19.24 per 1,000 residents in a typical year.
+Residents generally consider the northwest part of the city the safest.
+Your chance of being a victim ranges from 1 in 33 in the northeast neighborhoods to 1 in 85 in the northwest.

 The Cost of Crime™ in Brooklyn, CT

-The total projected cost of crime in Brooklyn for 2025 is $1,680,153.
-This translates to approximately $233 per resident and $650 per household.
-On average, crime-related costs account for 0.6% of the median household income in Brooklyn.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Brooklyn for 2025 is $1,680,153, about $233 per resident and $650 per household.
+That equals 0.6% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 60.7%